The idea for this had its genesis following on from the Wikipedia API tapping accomplished below for the Solar System simulation.

 Whilst playing around with SASS an accident occured where list-item discs started rotating around a central element.
 This inspired me to map out the Solar System (as you do)!
 Both planets and their moons have individual orbits - the Sun is 10 times smaller though (for obvious reasons)!

-Still lots to do, and some number-crunching to get sizes, distances and speeds accurate.
+Work can be done - some number-crunching to get sizes, distances and speeds accurate.

 The background text information is pulled in from the Wikipedia API via JSON; I will use this wonderful resource to change the text based on clicking of different celestial bodies.